Cumulative Layout Shift (CLS)

 Web Fonts (FOIT/FOUT)

-Fonts that load late cause text to first render in a fallback font (different size) then reflow when the custom font loads — causing layout shift.
+Fonts that load late cause text to first render in a fallback font (different size) then reflow when the custom font loads.

-Fix: Preload the font and use font-display: optional or font-display: swap with careful fallback font sizing.
+Fix: Preload the font and use font-display: optional (no reflow if font loads too late) or font-display: swap with matched fallback font metrics.

 CSS Animations Affecting Layout

-Animating properties like top, left, height, or width triggers layout recalculation and CLS.
+Animating properties like top, left, height, or width triggers layout recalculation.

-Fix: Use transform and opacity for animations — these don’t trigger layout recalculation:
+Fix: Use transform and opacity for animations — these run on the compositor thread and don’t trigger layout:

 /* Causes CLS */